 - Chocolate Rapture Cake (from a brochure entitled “10 Cakes Husbands Like Best”)

 That gives you an idea.
 The meatloaf recipe is typical.
 The flavoring agents for 2 1/2 pounds of ground beef consist of 1/3 teaspoon black pepper, 1/8 teaspoon garlic powder and half a cup of chopped onion.
 Yes, Bridget, garlic powder, Grandma didn’t have fresh garlic in the kitchen, are you nuts?
 What do you think we are, anyway, Italians?
 Jeez … Anyhoo, that amount of seasoning for that amount of meat means the recipe title should really be “Mrs. Hudson’s Baked Ground Beef.”
-It’s not going to get you into the lineup for “Chopped,” trust me.
+It’s not going to get you into the final round of “Chopped,” trust me.
 I don’t remember ever having Chocolate Rapture Cake — if I had done I’d remember because it has a cup of coconut in it — and I never made it myself since I never had a husband who needed cheering up with a fab dessert because I went on a shopping spree with the credit cards. 🙂

 It’s no wonder given that repertoire that we found ourselves thrown back on my mom’s Betty Crocker cookbook to fill in the gaps.
 We used it mostly for baking, the main dishes coming from the standard repertoire of all middle-class cooks of the time: beef stew, lasagna, tuna and noodles — you know the drill.
 And of course as time moved on the Good Housekeeping and Woman’s Day recipes crept in, surprisingly enough especially in my grandmother’s case.
 Things like Turkey Enchilada Bake were as likely to come out of her kitchen as the old standbys.
 It made things more varied but not necessarily better.